coleifer/huey/docs/consumer.rst

     If you have a CPU-intensive workload, you may want to increase the number of workers to the number of CPU cores (or 2x CPU cores).
-Lastly, if you are using the ``greenlet`` worker type, you can easily run tens or hundreds of workers as they are extremely lightweight.
+Lastly, if you are using the ``greenlet`` worker type, you can easily run tens or hundreds of workers as they are extremely lightweight (however make sure, when using Redis, that you create a large enough pool for all these connections).

 ``-k``, ``--worker-type``
     Choose the worker type, ``thread``, ``process`` or ``greenlet``.
 The